 The Company has a license agreement with the President and Fellows of Harvard College ("Harvard"), entered into in November 2016, for an exclusive, worldwide, royalty-bearing license for certain technologies related to conditioning and mobilization.
 The Company is obligated to pay Harvard maintenance fees of \$0.1 million annually and to reimburse qualified expenses related to the patents.
 The Company is also obligated to pay milestone payments of up to \$7.4 million for the first two licensed products upon the achievement of certain development and regulatory milestones and to pay royalties on a product-by-product and country-by-country basis on net sales of products licensed under the agreement.
-During the three months ended June 30, 2021 and 2020, the Company did not incur any expense related to the achievement of these milestones.
-During the six months ended June 30, 2021, the Company did not incur any expense related to the achievement of ne of these milestones.
-During the six months ended June 30, 2020, the Company did not incur any expense related to the achievement of ne of these milestones.
+During the three months ended September 30, 2022, the Company did not incur any expense related to the achievement of these milestones.
+During the nine months ended September 30, 2021, the Company recorded \$0.1 million of expense related to the achievement of one of these milestones.